mdolab/pyoptsparse/README.md

 Please cite pyOpt and the authors of the respective optimization algorithms in any publication for which you find it useful.
 For more background, theory, and figures, see the [pyOptSparse journal article](http://mdolab.engin.umich.edu/sites/default/files/pyOpt.pdf).
-Please cite this article when using OpenAeroStruct in your research or curricula.

 Plain text
 ----------